-Dachshunds are excellent choices for a family pet.
-They’re friendly, lively and charming in their own way.
+Dachshunds are an excellent choice for a family pet.
+They’re friendly, active and charming in their own way.
 If you’re all set on bringing home a Dachshund, the next step is to research.
 And while Dachshunds are small dogs, they can come with a hefty price tag.

 The average price of Dachshunds on the AKC marketplace is $1,500 USD from a reputable breeder.
-However, the price of all Dachshunds can range between $400 and $1,100.
-If that’s too expensive, you can adopt one for $100 to $300 on sites like Adoptapet.com.
+However, the price of all Dachshunds can range between $400 to $1,100, depending on the breeder reputation, pedigree, coat color, gender, and location.
+If that’s too expensive, you can adopt one for $100 to $300 on adoption websites.
 You may find one for even less at a local shelter.

 Like with all dogs, the price of Dachshunds can vary quite a bit.
 However, there are many factors that can cause the wide range of Dachshund prices.
 So, why are some dogs much more expensive than others, despite being the same breed?